kamenco/battle/README.md

         row = input('Please enter a ship row 1-8: ')
     the program doesn't crash when the user puts 12 or AC etc.

+Here is the screenshot showing the bug fix.

 ![The two numbers two letters bug!](two_letter_bug.png "The two letter/figure bug".)

 ## Testing